benjha/nvrapids_olcf/dask-cuda-batch/README.md

 #### NOTES

 Consider OLCF's scheduling policy when submitting jobs.
-Smaller jobs might dispachted first than larger ones.
+Smaller jobs may be dispachted first than larger ones.
 For more information, consult the next link:

 https://www.olcf.ornl.gov/for-users/system-user-guides/summit/summit-user-guide/#scheduling-policy